Glenis Willmott: Member of the European Parliament

 On 1 January 2006, she replaced Phillip Whitehead as a member of the European Parliament for the East Midlands following his death.
-Along with other Labour MEPs, she was part of the Progressive Alliance of Socialists and Democrats Group in the European Parliament.
+Along with other Labour MEPs, Willmott was part of the Progressive Alliance of Socialists and Democrats Group in the European Parliament.

-In July 2006, she was elected to the position of Chief Whip of the Labour MEPs, a position she held until January 2009, when she was elected as the Leader of the European Parliamentary Labour Party (EPLP), replacing Gary Titley who had resigned the post.
-She was the longest serving leader of the EPLP, surpassing Barbara Castle and Gary Titley.
+In July 2006 she was elected to the position of Chief Whip of the Labour MEPs, a position she held until January 2009 when she was elected as the Leader of the European Parliamentary Labour Party (EPLP), replacing Gary Titley, who had resigned the post.
+She was the longest-serving leader of the EPLP, surpassing Barbara Castle and Gary Titley.

-In September 2014, she was appointed rapporteur for changes to medical devices legislation primarily triggered by scandals involving PIP breast implants and 'metal-on-metal' hip replacements.
-In October 2014, Willmott received the Outstanding Leadership Award from the Belgian Association of Clinical Research Professionals for her work on clinical trials legislation.
+In September 2014, Willmott was appointed rapporteur for changes to medical devices legislation primarily triggered by scandals involving PIP breast implants and 'metal-on-metal' hip replacements.
+In October 2014, she received the Outstanding Leadership Award from the Belgian Association of Clinical Research Professionals for her work on clinical trials legislation.
 She also hosted an S&D event at the Espace Léopold focused on improved labelling of alcoholic drinks.